vagombos/CMS_Medicare_Inpatient_Charge_Analysis/README.md

      - *Avg_Mdcr_Pymt_Amt*: The average amount that Medicare pays to the provider for Medicare's share of the MS-DRG.
 Medicare payment amounts include the MS-            DRG amount, teaching, disproportionate share, capital, and outlier payments for all cases.
 Medicare payments DO NOT include beneficiary co- payments              and deductible amounts nor any additional payments from third parties for coordination of benefits.

 Additionally, a simple metric called *"Prct_Mdcr_Covered" (Percent of Medicare Covered)* was calculated to determine what proportion of the average total payment was payed out by Medicare to the provider (i.e., "Prct_Mdcr_Covered" = "Avg_Mdcr_Pymt_Amt"] / ["Avg_Tot_Pymt_Amt"]) * 100).

+Finally, the accompanying [Hospital General Information dataset](https://data.cms.gov/provider-data/dataset/xubh-q36u) was also used to categorize providers later in the analyses.
+Primarily, recoding of providers by their Facility ID in the Hospital General Information data, which corresponds to the Rndrng_Prvdr_CCN in the above CMS Inpatient Data, allowed the categorization of Providers by Provider Type ('Hospital Type') and Ownership ('Hospital Ownership').
+The data dictionary is downloadable at CMS, but is also provided [here, in the Data folder of this repository](Data/HOSPITAL_Data_Dictionary.pdf).

 <sub>[Back to top](#cms-medicare-inpatient-charge-analysis-python)</sub>